 China has an unrivaled allure for its long history, rich culture, and unique traditions.
 An unsung hero in the travel world, you must experience China firsthand – it is guaranteed to exceed your expectations!
 Visit Beijing with its world famous landmarks, Tiananmen Square and the Forbidden City.
 Walk on the Great Wall, one of the Great Wonders of the World, explore the Ming Dynasty Tombs in a secluded valley and marvel at the 8,000 Terra Cotta Warriors making up the incredible army of Emperor Qun Shi Huang.
 See how they are still positioned in military formation to protect him during his afterlife.
 View Shanghai’s exquisite cosmopolitan area with an unbelievable skyline that includes some of the tallest and most modern buildings in the world, and ride the Maglev, the world’s fastest and most futuristic train.
-Tour China’s farming area, where you see large four wheel drive tractors working the fields.
-The fertile soils produce corn and soybeans to feed the one billion people living in China.
 In southern China, visit a huge cotton mill and watch the progression from a cotton bale to the final gabric.
 See hundreds of modern electronically operated weaving looms producing clothing just like what you might be wearing!
 Take in some shopping with our local Chinese expert on Nanjing Road, China’s premier shopping street, stretching over three miles!
-Also visit the Three Gorges Dam Project, completed in 2009.
-It is the largest hydro-power station in the world.
 With thousands of years of history, it is impossible to not be amazed by China.

-Arrive in Beijing where you are greeted by our Chinese tour director.
-Enjoy a good night’s sleep so you will be rested and ready for tomorrow’s activities.
-(In-flight meal service)
+Arrive in Beijing and be greeted by Lili, our Chinese tour director.
+We have a welcome dinner upon arrival.
+Enjoy a good night's sleep so you will be rested and ready for tomorrow’s activities.
+(In-flight meal service & dinner in Beijing)

 After an included American-style breakfast, your tour begins with visits to two popular Chinese landmarks, the Temple of Heaven and Tiananmen Square, best known for the Tiananmen Square protests of 1989.
 In the spring of 1989 a series of demonstrations led by students, intellectuals, and labor activists resulted in a massacre which left hundreds of civilians dead.
 This large plaza spreads over 110 acres and the name, Tiananmen, literally translates to “Gate of Heavenly Peace.”
 Continue on to the Forbidden City, located in the center of ancient Beijing, which was the Imperial Palace during the Ming and Qing Dynasties.
 The palace complex, with its many exceptionally well preserved wooden buildings, was declared a UNESCO World Heritage Site in 1987.
 If time permits, we will visit a pearl factory.
 AB, L, D